As an Amazon Associate I earn from qualifying purchases.

 However, if you’re not quite ready to venture out, there are several things you can do inside your home to get a great workout.
 The first, and most obvious, of these, is to simply take my love for walking indoors with a heavy-duty treadmill.

 Despite their massive size and weight, most treadmills are limited in capacity to around 300 pounds.
 This is mainly due to the massive amount of force that is placed on them with every step (especially if the user is jogging).

 If you are not quite up to walking (or just hate it) there are a few other options out there.
-King amount these, is a seated exercise bike.
+King among these is a seated exercise bike.

 Seated exercise bikes are a great option if you’re morbidly obese because they don’t actually have to support your weight.
-You can get either an under-desk style floor bike or an arm cycle and get a workout that is not dependant on weight capacity.
+You can get either an under-desk-style floor bike or an arm cycle and get a workout that is not dependent on weight capacity.
 As long as you have a chair that will support you, you can exercise.